Planning for a hospital stay

 Key points

-• Hospital stays can be stressful and uncomfortable, but planning ahead can make your stay a better experience
+- Staying in the hospital can seem stressful and uncomfortable, but planning ahead when possible can make your stay a better experience

-• Having all your health information handy to provide to hospital staff can be helpful
+- Having all your personal health information ready to give to hospital staff can be helpful

-Hospital trips can be stressful, particularly if they are unexpected, and uncomfortable because you are spending time away from home in an unfamiliar environment.
+Hospital trips can seem stressful — particularly if they are unexpected — and uncomfortable because you are spending time away from home in an unfamiliar environment.

-But planning ahead in case you do need to visit hospital can take away some of the stress and make the trip more comfortable for you and your loved one or carer.
+However, planning ahead can take away some stress and make future trips to the hospital more comfortable for you and your loved ones.

-This article explains the factors you need to think about when planning ahead so that you can create a plan which works for you.
+The Aged Care Guide team has created this guide to explain the factors you may need to think about so you can create a plan that works for you.

 Sharing information